jkot16/order-flow-ai/README.md

 ![OrderFlowAI UI](assets/appui.png)
 > AI-powered, containerized system for order status checking, daily KPI reporting, and automated email/Slack notifications.
-> Connects Google Sheets, a Flask web app, n8n workflows, Power Automate flows, and Python reporting scripts into a cohesive system of integrated tools, deployed with Docker on AWS EC2.
+> Integrates Google Sheets, a Flask web app, n8n workflows, Power Automate flows, and Python reporting scripts into a coordinated workflow, with the core application containerized and deployed on AWS EC2.

 📚 **Table of Contents**